blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 If all goes well, you should see something like this:
 {% asset_img web.png %}

-You can continue to customize it and create new posts just type:
+You can continue to customize the blog in the **_config.yml** file and edit the layout.

+To create new posts just type:
 ```
 hexo new **BLOG TITLE**
 ```

 # Conclusion
-It was a bit of a journey to get here but from now on you're a **git push** away from updating your blog content.
+It was a bit of a journey to get here but you're only a **git push** away from updating your blog content.
 Now you can focus on writing valuable posts rather than worrying about maintaining the underlying infrastructure.
-Not to mention, it's almost at no cost thanks to AWS free tier.
-So far I've been very pleased with the cost, performance, and lack of adminstrative burden.
+So far I've been very pleased with the low cost, high performance, and lack of adminstrative burden of my serverless blog on AWS.
 I must give a shout out to [Mohamed Labouardy](https://hackernoon.com/build-a-serverless-production-ready-blog-b1583c0a5ac2) for the inspiration.